webrecorder/browsertrix-crawler/docs/docs/user-guide/proxies.md

 ```

 Note that if SSH proxies are provided, an SSH tunnel must be opened for each one before the crawl starts.
-The crawl will not start if any of the SSH proxy connections fail, even if a host-specific proxy is not actually used.
+The crawl will not start if any of the SSH proxy connections fail, even if a host-specific proxy is not yet used.
+The `--proxyServerConfigIgnoreFailedProxies` flag can be provided to silently ignore
+any failed proxies and connect directly.

 SOCKS5 and HTTP proxy connections are attempted only on first use.

 The same `--proxyServerConfig` option can also be used in browser profile creation with the `create-login-profile` command in the same way.